 Canada - Morocco Relations

-Canada's commercial activity in Morocco is diversified, focusing on exporting merchandise and mining assets; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
-Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructure, agriculture and processed food, aerospace and education.
-Canada and Morocco are presently negotiating a free trade agreement.
-In 2014, our bilateral trade totalled close to C$708.7 million.
+Canada's commercial activity in Morocco is diversified, focusing on trade and investment; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
+In 2018, Morocco was Canada’s 54th largest bilateral trade partner, and Canada’s fourth largest bilateral trade partner in Africa.
+Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructures, mining, clean technologies, defense and security, agriculture, aerospace and education.
+In 2018, our bilateral trade totalled over $907.3.0 million, an increase of 10.9% since 2017.
 Major drivers of Morocco’s economy include agriculture, tourism and mining (phosphates).
 An emerging high-end manufacturing sector (aerospace, automotive) is also present in the country.
-Morocco was Canada's 56th largest bilateral trade partner in 2014.
 Morocco is one of the priority countries identified in the Canadian strategy regarding international education.

 - Date Modified: